I am a former sports editor and currently serve as a historian with the Society of American Baseball Research and manage a valet operation.

 "I think he could have been one of the greatest catchers ever," said Kevin Malone, who was Montreal's general manager when Brady was drafted.
 "I know that's quite a statement, but the projections were based on the fact we had a left-hand-hitting catcher, with arm strength and who was athletic" (Chesterton, 2019).

 Brady, of course, continued his football career instead and attended the University of Michigan.
 He was famously drafted in the sixth round of the 2000 NFL Draft by the Patriots.
-Brady quarterbacked in the Super Bowl nine times with New England and will make his 10th appearance with the Tampa Bay Buccaneers in Super Bowl LV.
+Brady quarterbacked in the Super Bowl nine times with New England and once with the Tampa Bay Buccaneers.

 - Super Bowl Appearances: 2019, '20